biocore/qiime/doc/documentation/sra_field_list.rst

 BARCODE

   Barcode sequence used for each pool member.
-Each combination of barcode, primer and sequencing region must be unique.
+Each combination of BARCODE, PRIMER and RUN_PREFIX must be unique.

   *Example*: ``ACGTCTGTAGCA``